techspdf/calcu/README.md

 please enter any option which you want to do

-enter first number:
+enter first number
-enter second number:
+enter second number

-result display here :
+result display here